 Finally, the Kawai ES7 has great recording capabilities, with the option of playing back MP3 or WAV files and uploading them to a computer for personal enjoyment, editing, or sharing with family and friends online.

-Below, please take a look at some of the best selling digital pianos on Amazon, and then see how well they stack up to the Kawai ES7:
+Below, please take a look at some of the best selling digital pianos online, and then see how well they stack up to the Kawai ES7:

 Below are some of the Kawai ES7’s features in bullet-point form: